Vasar007/RoboticsSystem/CODESTYLE.md

 - Other your includes
 - `.hpp/.h` file corresponding to this `.cpp` file (if applicable)
 - Forward declarations
-- Spaces framing namespace (at the begin and at the end) are optional
 - Notice two spaces between includes with forward declaration and code
 - All header files should have #define guards to prevent multiple inclusion.
 The format of the symbol name should be <PROJECT>_<FILE>_H.